a glimpse into cryptic thought of the reticence

 21 Jul 2011 | apple

-Internals If this is your first time reading an Ars Technica review of Mac OS X and you’ve made it this far, be warned: this section will be even more esoteric than the ones you’ve already read.
-If you just want to see more screenshots of new or changed applications, feel free to skip ahead to the next section.
+Internals: If this is your first time reading an Ars Technica review of Mac OS X and you’ve made it this far, be warned: this section will be even more esoteric than the ones you’ve already read.

-File System In Lion, what does Apple say to the god of file system death?
+File System: What does Apple say to the god of file system death?
 “Not today.”